poem-flower/InforMTP/README.md

 This repository is designed to address the radar maneuvering target tracking problem.
 The project uses Informer as the baseline to achieve real-time tracking and multi-scan prediction.

-And this is the official implementation of article "Informer-Based Joint Tracking and Trajectory Prediction of Maneuvering Radar Targets".
+And this is the official implementation of article "__Informer-Based Joint Tracking and Trajectory Prediction of Maneuvering Radar Targets__".
 If you find this work helpful for your research, please cite this paper

 ## Requirements